Scope and Motivation

 Meng et al. (2025): The Fusion Strategy Pattern

 Meng et al. demonstrate that combining RAG with parameter-efficient fine-tuning (PEFT) produces far superior domain-specific generation than relying on either technique in isolation .
-Their core architectural pattern establishes a clear division of labor: Retrieval provides dynamic, up-to-date context; fine-tuning adapts the model’s tone, syntax, and structural constraints.
+Their core architectural pattern establishes a clear division of labor: Retrieval provides dynamic, up-to-date context; fine-tuning adapts the tone, syntax, and structural constraints of the model.

 PEFT Method Underlying Mechanism Best Production Use Case